chuckstack/chuckstack.github.io/src-ls/blog-llm-ai-production-deploy.md

 - We use [ttyd](./tool-others.md#important-tools) to expose AIChat and other terminal tools to our people.
 - We use `nginx` to host the mdBook website, reverse proxy `ttyd`, and terminate https/ssl connections.

+References:

+- See [Incus-Netbird-PhoenixNAP](./blog-incus-netbird-phoenixnap.md) for how to create a multi-location, cloud-hybrid network to expose this chat feature to all your locations and remote users in a secure and private way.

 ### ttyd

 ttyd is a simple command line tool to convert a terminal into a website.
 We use ttyd to make AIChat available everywhere.